Jawaharlal Nehru: Civil rights and home rule: 1912–1919

 Nehru's father, Motilal, was an important moderate leader of the Indian National Congress.
 The moderates believed British rule was modernising, and sought reform and more participation in government in cooperation with British authorities.
 However, Nehru sympathised with the Congress radicals, who promoted Swaraj, Swadesh, and boycott.
 The two factions had split in 1907.
 After returning to India in 1912, Nehru attended the annual session of the Congress at Patna.
 The Congress was then considered a party of moderates and elites dominated by Gopal Krishna Gokhale, and Nehru was disconcerted by what he saw as "very much an English-knowing upper-class affair".
 However, Nehru agreed to raise funds for the ongoing Indian civil rights movement led by Mahatma Gandhi in South Africa.

 In 1916, Nehru married Kamala Kaul, who came from a Kashmiri Pandit family settled in Delhi.
-Their only daughter, Indira, was born in 1917.
+Their only daughter, Indira, was born in 1917 and would go on to become India's first and, to date, only woman Prime Minister, serving from 1966–1977 and again from 1980–1984.
 Kamala gave birth to a son in 1924, but the baby lived for only a few days.

 The influence of moderates declined after Gokhale died in 1915.
 Several nationalist leaders banded together in 1916 under the leadership of Annie Besant and Bal Gangadhar Tilak to voice a demand for Swaraj or self-governance.
 Besant and Tilak formed separate Home Rule Leagues.
 Nehru joined both groups, but he worked primarily with Besant, with whom he had a close relationship since childhood.
 He became the secretary of Besant's Home Rule League.
 In June 1917, the British government arrested Besant.
 The Congress and other organisations threatened to launch protests if she was not freed.
 The government was forced to release Besant in September, but the protestors successfully negotiated further concessions.